-You can only spend the grant on eligible expenditure that is integral to the project and that was incurred for agreed project costs.
+You can only spend the grant on eligible expenditure that is integral to the project and incurred for agreed project costs.

-Please note: The guidelines on eligible and ineligible expenditure have changed from previous funding rounds.
 Eligible expenditure may include, but is not limited to:

-- staff salaries and on-costs that can be directly attributed to the provision of the project - building works improvements or maintenance to existing buildings may be funded.
-Examples of building works that may be funded if they are integral to the project include: - upgrade of toilet facilities including disabled access - provision of disabled access to a building (for example, ramps and access doors) - upgrade of kitchen facilities - repair of roofs - repair of floors - provision of external shade areas (for example, pergolas or verandas). - The following document(s) must be attached to your application for it to be considered compliant and for it to proceed to assessment: - Proof of Ownership, relevant council approval and a simple floor plan for your building works, consolidated into one document. - the portion of operating and administration expenses directly related to the project, such as: - communications (telephone/internet/captioning) - facility hire/rental - Information technology (computer/website/software) - insurance - utilities
+- staff salaries and on costs that can be directly attributed to the provision of the project - building works improvements or maintenance to existing buildings may be funded.
+Proof of ownership, relevant council approval and a simple floor plan for your building works must be provided with the application, examples of building works that may be funded if they are integral to the project include: - upgrade of toilet facilities including disabled access - provision of disabled access to a building (for example, ramps and access doors) - upgrade of kitchen facilities - repair of roofs - repair of floors - provision of external shade areas (for example, pergolas or verandas). - the portion of operating and administration expenses directly related to the project, such as: - communications (telephone/internet/captioning) - facility hire/rental - Information technology (computer/website/software) - insurance - utilities - postage - stationery and printing - accounting and auditing - domestic travel/accommodation costs (excluding quarantine costs and any medical expenditure as a result of COVID-19) - assets that can be reasonably attributed to meeting agreement deliverables. - project evaluation costs (only eligible for large grants).
+Such costs must not exceed 10% of the total grant amount sought through V&CG.
+A detailed quote for the project evaluation costs must be provided with the application - meals funding for meals must be intrinsic to cooking or nutrition projects or as part of travel allowance for a project officer only.
+Meals/food for other activities are not eligible expenditure

-- postage

-- stationery and printing

-- accounting and auditing

-- domestic travel/accommodation costs

-- assets that can be reasonably attributed to meeting agreement deliverables.

-- evaluation costs evaluation costs are only eligible for Large Grants (Such costs must not exceed 10 per cent of the grant amount sought through V&CG.
-A detailed quote must be provided with the application.)

-- meals funding for meals must be intrinsic to cooking or nutrition projects or as part of travel allowance for a project officer.

-- replacement items

-- volunteer expenses, including expenses relating to training to ensure volunteers are appropriately qualified/accredited (for example, Workplace Health and Safety training and First Aid training).

-- trainer/facilitator/presenter costs to deliver the activity and/or service.

-- project participant accommodation costs.
+- replacement items for example, low value assets like an air conditioner, small printer, microwave, electric saw in a Men's Shed - volunteer expenses, including expenses relating to training to ensure volunteers are appropriately qualified/accredited (for example, workplace health and safety training and first aid training) - trainer/facilitator/presenter costs to deliver the activity and/or service - project participant accommodation costs.